Other places to visit in The Hague

 Book museum

-This oldest book museum in the world is located in the attractive former residence of the Baron Van Westreenen van Tiellandt (1783-1848) and devoted to the hand-written and printed book of the past and present.
-The museum maintains an extensive collection of books from all periods of Western book history, starting with medieval manuscripts that are entirely written and illuminated by hand.
+The oldest book museum in the world is situated in the charming former residence of the Baron Van Westreenen van Tiellandt (1783-1848) and is dedicated to both hand-written and printed books from the past and present.
+The museum houses an extensive collection of books from all periods of Western book history, starting with medieval manuscripts that are entirely written and illuminated by hand.
 An overview of the development of writing, layout and decoration of manuscripts can be seen in the distinctive book room, which is in itself an unique example of nineteenth-century museum design and its original style remains entirely intact.
-In addition to medieval manuscripts, there are also examples of the earliest form of the printed book, known as incunabula.
+Alongside medieval manuscripts, the museum also features examples of the earliest form of the printed book, known as incunabula.

 Visit the website of the Book museum